 Johnnie Walker Double Black

-The full-bodied flavor of Double Black is... extremely complex and includes a fascinating mix of smoke with vanilla and dried fruits.
-The whiskies in the blend are selected from the House of Walker's reserves of smoky whiskies and some that have been aged in 'deep charred oak casks.'
+The full-bodied flavor of Double Black (40 percent ABV, 80 proof) is extremely complex and includes a fascinating mix of smoke with vanilla and dried fruits.
+The whiskeys in the blend are selected from the House of Walker's reserves of smoky whiskeys and some that have been aged in "deep charred oak casks."

 It is, again, a great whisky to mix into simple cocktails.
 If you're drinking it straight, do yourself a favor and add a little distilled water to really open up its flavor profile.

 07 of 13

 Trying to follow Johnnie Walker Green Label's availability has been like riding a roller coaster.
 When the Johnnie Walker portfolio received a makeover in 2013, Green Label was phased out of the U.S. and all other markets.
 It was only available in Taiwan where it sold the best.
 That changed in 2016 and, much to the delight of Green Label fans, it is once again being sold worldwide.
 If you are devoted to this scotch, you might want to stock up because there's no telling what will happen next.

 Green Label (43 percent ABV, 86 proof) is a blend of just four malt whiskeys.
 Touted as a taste "from the four corners of Scotland," the malts come from the country's Island, Highland, Lowland, and Speyside regions and each is at least 15 years old.
 Extremely smooth and often described as honeyed, it also has notes of dried fruits.

 Mix this scotch if you like, but don't overdo the mixers so the whisky can shine.
 Other than that, it's best when simply poured into a chilled glass, maybe with an ice ball for a hint of water.

 08 of 13